An adult resting at home during wisdom teeth removal recovery after 40.

 For the first few days, you’ll need to put your workout routine on hold.
 Avoid any strenuous activity, heavy lifting, or intense exercise, as this can increase blood pressure and lead to more bleeding or swelling at the surgical site.
 It can also put you at risk of dislodging the blood clot that is so crucial for healing.
 Gentle walking is usually fine, but listen to your body.
 If you feel tired or dizzy, it’s a sign to head back to the couch.
 You can gradually return to your normal activities as you start to feel better, but don’t rush it.

-How to Spot and Handle Complications
+Is Something Wrong?
+How to Handle Complications

 While most wisdom teeth removals go smoothly, being prepared helps you stay calm and take the right steps if something feels off.
 Your body has a remarkable ability to heal, but it also sends signals when it needs a little extra help.
 Knowing what to look for and when to reach out is a key part of a successful recovery.
 Trust your instincts—if you feel like something isn’t right, it’s always best to check in with your dental team.